flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/hyd.md

 - OFF:
     - The pump is deactivated (de-pressurized).
 No generation of hydraulic power.
 - FAULT:
-    - This amber light comes on, and the ECAM caution appears if the reservoir level is low, overheats or air pressure is low.
+    - Amber light and ECAM caution appears if the reservoir level is low, overheats or air pressure is low.
 It also lights when the pump pressure is low (inhibited on the ground, when the engine is stopped).
 It goes out, when the crew selects OFF, except during an overheat where it stays on as long as the overheat lasts.

 ### BLUE ELEC PUMP

 - AUTO:
     - If AC power is available, the electric pump operates when in flight or when on the ground, if one engine is running or if the crew has pressed the BLUE PUMP OVRD pushbutton on the maintenance panel.
--OFF:
+- OFF:
     - The pump is not powered.
--FAULT:
+- FAULT:
-    - This amber light comes on, and the ECAM caution appears, if the reservoir level is low, overheats or air pressure is low.
+    - Amber light and ECAM caution appears, if the reservoir level is low, overheats or air pressure is low.
 It also lights when the pump pressure is low (inhibited on the ground, when the engine is stopped) or the pump overheats.
 It goes out, when the crew selects OFF, except during an overheat where it stays on as long as the overheat lasts.

 ### YELLOW ELEC PUMP